Department of Media Arts

 Interview Date: To be confirmed

-The StoryFutures Technician will work as part of a team facilitate creative and collaborative development of immersive story experiences through provision of technical support, data management, operational skills training, and specialist advisory support to the Centre’s research students, staff and partners.
+The StoryFutures Technician will join a new research and teaching initiative to develop novel story form and grow a next generation of talented video games artists and storytellers.
+Led by Royal Holloway, University of London, StoryFutures is part of the Arts and Humanities Research Council’s Creative Industries Clusters Programme.
+The StoryFutures Technician will work as part of a team facilitate creative and collaborative development of gaming and immersive story experiences through provision of technical support, data management, operational skills training, and specialist advisory support to the Centre’s research students, staff and partners.

 The post holder will have specialist knowledge in video games production and will have a key responsibility for the technical and operational management of the Centre’s video game design facilities, including resource scheduling, management of physical and digital assets, ensuring effective project communication between partners, and playing a leading role in the planning, acquisition, and provision of specialist resources.
-You will have skills that span the gaming production pipeline such as coding, motion capture, virtual/augmented/mixed reality, animation, visual effects, digital artwork, sound recording/ sound design, and quality control.
+You will have a specialist skill in the gaming production pipeline and a good understanding of various related aspects, such as coding, motion capture, virtual/augmented/mixed reality, animation, visual effects, digital artwork, sound recording/ sound design, and quality control.

 For an informal discussion about the post, please contact Keith Buckman on firstname.lastname@example.org